eromatiya/squareup/README.md

 + [blurredfox](https://github.com/manilarome/blurredfox/) - a gorgeous and modern firefox CSS theme.
 + [the-glorious-startpage](https://github.com/manilarome/the-glorious-startpage) - my very first startpage.
 Kinda bloaty and code is quite messy but still kinda works and looks gorgeous.
 + [the-glorious-dotfiles](https://github.com/manilarome/the-glorious-dotfiles) - a stash of my configurations.

-### Important Note

-+ Make sure that javascript is enabled in your browser!
-+ Make sure to whitelist the startpage in `NoScript` and `Dark Mode Reader` extensions, if you have them installed/running.
-+ Tested only on Firefox and Google Chrome.

-### TODOs

-Squareup will sit between minimal and bloated, so yeah.
-The items in this TODO list are the only one I'm planning to implement in this homepage.
-If there's still unchecked, feel free to contribute by submitting a PR!

-- [x] Day/Night switching
-- [x] Search engine switching
-- [x] Autosuggestion
-- [ ] Categorized Web Menu